 All toilets on site are easily accessible and offer accessible facilities.
 They are located in Banana coach park, the Visitor Centre (on the left as you come in), The Core and in the Link Building between the Biomes.

-The restaurants and cafés at Eden offer vegetarian, vegan and gluten-free options and do not knowingly include GM ingredients in any of our food.
+The restaurants and cafés at Eden offer vegetarian, vegan and gluten-free options.
 As well as enjoying the food you can also find out all about food and how it grows at Eden.
 We support the local economy by buying local food when we can.

 Our permanent catering outlets and bars have dropped counters to help with accessibility.